 - Line clearance procedures: Whenever you change to packaging a different food product, implement effective packing line clearance checks.

 - Packaging checks: At a minimum, checks to confirm that the incorrect food packaging has not been used should be implemented on the first product packed and the last product packed, for each food product.

 - Food product release procedures: As an additional safeguard, implement product release procedures that include a check of the product packaging and label against what is inside the packaging.

 To learn the basics of food labelling, click here to check out our free online webinar.

 Effective regular monitoring and verification of all steps in the packing process are paramount.
 When you have multiple effective checkpoints implemented, the risk of packing the product into the incorrect food packaging is significantly minimised.

 Have your say

 Have you got any tips to help prevent incorrect food labelling in your food business?
+Have any of the issues discussed above ever occurred in your food business?
+Maybe you were lucky enough to identify non-conforming products before it left your facility.
 Share your knowledge and experience with the HACCP Mentor community by leaving a comment below this post.